 The depth of any type of Patentability Search is a function of available time and budget.
-A complete Patentability Search conducted by GHB Intellect will cover all granted patents, published patent applications, and non-patent literature published anywhere in the world.
-It would also uncover any evidence of past public use or sales.
+A complete Patentability Search conducted by GHB Intellect will cover granted patents, published patent applications, and non-patent literature published across the world.
+It would also uncover evidence of past public use or sales.

 Our Basic Patentability Search limits the Search to all properly classified U.S. patents and published patent applications.
 This prior art database search is not exhaustive but generally provides a reasonable set of results on which an analysis can be performed.
 In a Premium Patentability Search, we will also search European and Japanese patents and applications.
 The patents issued or patent applications published by the USPTO, EPO, WIPO, and JPO cover more than 90% of patents and applications filed worldwide.
 GHB Intellect can also customize the patent search to fit a client’s needs.

 At GHB Intellect we conduct patent validity searches to uncover results that can be either validate the claims made by a patent or invalidate one or more claims of a competitor’s patent.
 An invalidity search is the first step taken by a company when faced with a patent infringement lawsuit.
 An invalidity search is a prior art search done after issuance of a patent.
 The purpose of an invalidity search is to find prior art that the patent examiner overlooked so that a patent’s validity may be challenged.

 Patent validity searches are also conducted to check the strength of a granted patent while exploring the available licensing options.
 Our search experts are paired with subject matter experts in order to create a highly efficient and effective team digging deep into the domain to find critical prior art overlooked by the patent examiner.
 These subject matter experts may also testify as a technology expert witness as part of our patent litigation support services.